ibm-cloud-docs/EventStreams/eventstreams161.md

 ## Step 4: validation
 {: #step4_validation}

 When the ticket has been processed by the {{site.data.keyword.messagehub}} team, the target cluster shows the topics suffixed with the source clusters alias.
-The Sysdig dashboard "{{site.data.keyword.messagehub}} Mirroring" shows the state of mirroring.
+The {{site.data.keyword.mon_full_notm}} dashboard "{{site.data.keyword.messagehub}} Mirroring" shows the state of mirroring.